tardate/LittleArduinoProjects/Electronics101/DigitalLogic/SRLatchFlipper/README.md

 This version of the circuit uses an Arduino to drive the set/reset inputs, and monitor the output state.
 For simplicity, the circuit is powered from the Arduino's 5V regulated pin.
-Output state is read with analog ports, and the data sent to the serial port for plotting with [PlotNValues (a simple Processing sketch)](../../../processing/PlotNValues).
+Output state is read with analog ports, and the data sent to the serial port for plotting with [LEAP#090 PlotNValues (a simple Processing sketch)](../../../playground/PlotNValues).

 The processing trace below demonstrates the behaviour using 4 traces.
 From bottom to top:

 * Lower plot: SET input
 * Lower-middle plot: RESET input
-* Upper-middle: Out1 ouput state Q
+* Upper-middle: Out1 output state Q
 * Upper plot: Out2 inverted output state -Q

 ![processing trace](./assets/processing_trace.png?raw=true)